trynova/website/pages/blog/internals-of-nova-part-2.md

 prepare yourself, this might sting a little before it gets better.
 I promise you, it will feel good in the end.

-## Storing things in vectors, the old fashioned way!
+## After a few moments, I perceived a line of data with purpose

 Nova's heap is built around homogenous vectors of data.
-We do not have any fancy half-space copying garbage collector, no interesting nursery heap split apart from the old space heap, no heap object headers, no tombstones for relocations...
+We do not have any generic heap objects, heap object headers, no tombstones for relocations, no interesting nursery heap split apart from the old space heap, no fancy half-space copying garbage collector...
 We only have a bunch of vectors that are managed quite plainly and simply.
-Each kind of heap item, be it a Symbol, String, Number, ordinary Object, Array, Map, Set, ... has its data saved in its own "heap vector".
-A JavaScript Value in Nova is then a type tag which tells which heap vector to access, and an index into the vector.
+Each kind of heap item, be it a Symbol, String, Number, ordinary Object, Array, Map, Set, ... or other has its data saved in its own "heap vector".
+A JavaScript Value in Nova is an 8-bit type tag which tells which heap vector to access and a 32-bit index into the vector.
 Everything else flows from there.

 So what should these heap vectors hold?
-Let us go for a stroll.
+Let us go take a look.

 ### Array heap data

-First we look at my favourite exotic object in all of JavaScript: The humble Array.
-The way I want to eventually store the data for all Arrays is this:
+First, let's look how I want to eventually store the humble Array in Nova's
+heap:

 ```rs
 /// One-based index into ArrayHeapVec